Quarantine at Bluestone Reservoir C.C.C. Camp, Summers County, W. Va.

 A dog sits on top of the structure that is the insignia of the Corps of Engineers.
 This is the only Civilian Conservation Corps camp that the engineers were involved in.

-Entrance to the Civilian Conservation Corps Camp in Summers County, W. Va.
+4. Foundation at the Entrance to Camp Bluestone, Summers County, W. Va.

 Automobiles belonging to the army, forest service personnel, and corps engineers are parked along the dirt road.
 The insignia formation is pictured on the left.